ryanfb/kraken-gaza-iliad/README.md

 ## OCR Results

 OCR results are available in hOCR format in the `hocr` directory.
+You can also browse the results here: <https://ryanfb.github.io/kraken-gaza-iliad/hocr/>